-Director since 2020 Director Qualifications Age: 43 Mr. Macedo brings a depth of knowledge regarding the restaurant industry from his experience as a senior leader of two different multi-unit and multi-national restaurant brands, as well as his past experience as a Board Committees: None irector for a publicly-traded restaurant company.
-He provides expertise on marketing and corporate strategis it relates to the restaurant industry in both the national and global markets.
+Director since 2020 Director Qualifications Age: 43 Mr. Macedo brings a depth of knowledge regarding the restaurant industry from his experience as a senior Board Committees: None leader of two different multi-unit and multi-national restaurant brands, as well as his past experience as a director for a publicly-traded restaurant company.
+He provides expertise on marketing and corporate strategy as it relates to the restaurant industry in both the national and global markets.
 Other Public Company Boards: None

-■ George R. Mrkonic
+George R. Mrkonic